Skimate

 Why this page

 We've made the trip with our dogs — many times.
-The paperwork to bring your dog into Sweden isn't complicated, but there's one well-known trap : the timing of the deworming treatment for echinococcus.
-That's the only real point to watch.
+The paperwork to bring your dog into Sweden isn't complicated.
+The classic echinococcus-treatment trap doesn't apply to Sweden itself — only to Norway (and Finland) if your route passes through them.
 Read the rest at your own pace and you'll be ready.

 This page is for travellers coming from a country in the European Union.
 If you're coming from outside the EU (United Kingdom, United States, Canada, Switzerland...), the rules are different — write to us, we'll point you in the right direction.